TIME’S UP Entertainment

 Born out of a global reckoning on misconduct and rampant abuse of power in Hollywood and beyond, TIME’S UP Entertainment is shifting culture and building an industry free of sexual harassment and related forms of discrimination.
 In its first two years, TIME’S UP Entertainment has launched several programs and initiatives to make safe, fair, and dignified work a reality for everyone in the industry.

-Our safety agenda strives to end sexual discrimination and misconduct in the entertainment industry, while our Women in Production PSA simultaneously shines a light on women in below the line roles who are often overlooked.
+Our safety initiative strives to end sexual discrimination and misconduct in the entertainment industry, while our Women in Production project simultaneously shines a light on women in below the line roles who are often overlooked.
 From studio boardrooms to independent productions to animation editing rooms, we are committed to combating all forms of discrimination that harm women physically, emotionally, and financially.

 In April 2019, TIME’S UP Entertainment launched Who’s In The Room, a mentorship program designed to increase the presence of people from a variety of economic and cultural backgrounds in the producer and executive ranks of the industry.
 Additionally, the TIME’S UP Entertainment’s Women of Color (WOC) network has brought together powerful women to move the needle on inclusion and diversity throughout the industry.
 In 2018, TIME’S UP WOC took its first collective action, teaming up with the #MuteRKelly campaign to bring justice to survivors and hold music companies accountable.
 Under pressure from the campaign, Spotify announced they would remove R. Kelly from its playlists.